haoliangyu/gtran/README.md

 * **Simple functions** - Only two categories of functions: from() and to().

-* **Promised** - gpipe is promised by native Promise and it is happy working with your choice of promise library (Q, bluebird, or promise).
+* **Promised** - gtran is promised by native Promise and it is happy working with your choice of promise library (Q, bluebird, or promise).

 * **GeoJson input/output** - Get the GeoJson from file and turn it into whatever you want.